 - The fact there are three main Credit Reference Agencies (CRAs) creates difficulties for consumers and lenders in seeing the complete picture.

-- The data held – and therefore the calculations on it – is too often inaccurate and errors are hard to correct.
+- The data held – and therefore the calculations on it – can be inaccurate and errors are hard to correct.
 A lot of the problems come from the SCOR Principles which are supposed to govern how arrears, defaults and arrangements are reported by lenders.
 These are not well understood and not applied in the same way by all lenders.

 - The credit score calculations tend to encourage some consumers to take on too much debt and fail to encourage consumers to tackle debt problems.